s4afa451dgf415f/colab_stable_diffusion/README_EN.md

 - Advantage: No need for a graphics card, can be used on mobile phones, and has fast cloud-based processing speed.
 Disadvantage: Needs to be redeployed every day and has time limitations.
 - This project is a free and open-source project and will continue to be maintained and updated.
 Please report any advertising motives.
-- Colab has always been free and conscience.
-If you feel that the image generation speed is slow or the duration is short, or it's too troublesome, you can also support Google.
 - Due to the large number of users, the time limit for each Google Colab account is about 4-6 hours.
 You can create multiple accounts and add editing permissions to other accounts in the main account's JSON folder to achieve shared usage among all accounts.
 - The first startup within a day takes about 7 minutes to download plugin model dependencies.
 Please be patient.
 It will be much faster for subsequent startups.
 - You can also run Colab notebooks on your computer and access them through the domain provided in Step 4 using your phone.